Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 Sometimes, focusing on the core principles of referral marketing is enough.
 Children’s clothing brand Hanna Andersson understands this better than many companies, which is why its simple, straightforward eCommerce referral campaign was so ingeniously effective.

 This referral campaign was powerfully effective in two ways.
 First, the brand placed simple but direct calls to action across multiple pages throughout its site, giving customers several opportunities during their shopping experience to share their recommendations with friends.
-Second—and most important — Hanna Andersson allows customers to claim referral bonuses without registering or even logging into a registered account, which reduces friction significantly.
+Second—and most important — Hanna Andersson allows customers to claim referral bonuses without registering or logging into a registered account, reducing friction significantly.

 acquisition goal in just two months.